 You know the drill—you watch a video, you like a group, you have your bias.
 But to some of us, it doesn’t necessarily just end with that.
 It goes beyond the usual K-Pop stanning, and at times you go through lengths like flying to another country where your bias is for just one night and going back the next day *coughs*.

 And so we’re breaking down each level that are relatable to fans and how they feel about their beloved bias/es.

-It All Starts with that Damn Curiosity
+LEVEL 1: It All Starts With Curiosity

 “What’s that you’re listening to?”
 “Who is that guy with the rainbow-colored hair?”

 You know that we all started with asking questions, and sometimes that could be the best (or worst) thing ever.
 You find yourself liking a photo of that group member you just asked about, and at that point, it’s kind of too late to back out.